slaclab/dev-board-common-platform/firmware/targets/PartialReconfigurationExample/README.txt

    export RECONFIG_NAME = LedRtlA \
                           LedRtlB

-3) Add a default RTL module for each reconfigurable RTL module in sources.txt
+3) Add a default RTL module for each reconfigurable RTL module in target's ruckus.tcl
    For example (refer to StaticDesign Project): vhdl work hdl/LedRtlA.vhd vhdl work hdl/LedRtlB.vhd

-3) Add a default XDC file for each reconfigurable RTL module in constraints.txt For example (refer to StaticDesign Project):
+3) Add a default XDC file for each reconfigurable RTL module in target's ruckus.tcl
+   For example (refer to StaticDesign Project):
    hdl/LedRtlA.xdc
    hdl/LedRtlB.xdc
    NOTE: These .xdc files can be left blank if the user has no additional constraints
-   NOTE: The project .xdc file should be the first file in the constraints.txt
+   NOTE: The project .xdc file should be the first file in the target's ruckus.tcl

 4) Set the MakeFile target to either "bit_static" or "prom_static" For example (refer to StaticDesign Project):